financialcpp/teafile/README.md

 The *Next Section Offset* is very useful because it allows an application to jump from section to section - only parsing the metadata it's interested in and skipping anything it doesn't know how to parse (for example - applications that haven't implemented a section type parser).

-I won't go into detail about how each section is layed out in memory.

 ##### Item Section

-This is (in my opinion) the most important section type.
-It allows you to describe the your binary data and how it is layed out in memory.
+It allows you to describe your binary data and how it is layed out in memory.

 1. You can specify the field type.
 They have the following values:
 ```js